The Role of Context in Detecting Previously Fact-Checked Claims: Introduction

 Our contributions can be summarized as follows:

 \begin{itemize} \item We perform careful manual analysis to understand what makes detecting previously fact-checked claims a hard problem, and we categorize the claims by type.
-We release these annotations to enable further research. \item Unlike previous work, we focus on modeling the context both on the source side and on the target side, both local and global, using co-reference resolution and reasoning with Transformer-XH. \item We propose a more realistic and challenging, time-sensitive and document-aware, data split compared to previous work, which we also release. \item We demonstrate that modeling the context yields sizable improvements over state-of-the-art models of over 10 MAP points absolute. \end{itemize}
+We release these annotations to enable further research. \item Unlike previous work, we focus on modeling the context both on the source side and on the target side, both locally and globally, using co-reference resolution and reasoning with Transformer-XH, which yields sizable improvements over state-of-the-art models of over ten MAP points absolute. \item We propose a realistic and challenging, time-sensitive and document-aware, data split compared to previous work, which we also release.\footnote{\url{https://github.com/firojalam/Detecting-Previously-Fact-Checked-Claims.git}} \end{itemize}

+The rest of the paper is organized as follows.
+Section~\ref{sec:related_work} provides a brief overview of previous work.
+Section~\ref{sec:dataset} introduces the dataset development process.
+Section~\ref{sec:experimental_setup} presents the experiments.
+Section~\ref{sec:results} discusses the evaluation results.
+Finally, Section~\ref{sec:conclusion} concludes with lessons learned and points to possible directions for future work.